This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Health problems later in life such as diabetes, heart disease, and obesity

 What you can do to have a healthy pregnancy:

 - See your healthcare provider or obstetrician regularly for prenatal care.
 Your healthcare provider will examine you and do tests to check your and your baby's health throughout your pregnancy.

 - Do not diet or try to lose weight during pregnancy.
 You need extra calories and nutrients during pregnancy.
 Eat a variety of healthy foods and take prenatal vitamins as directed to get the nutrients you need.
 Work with your healthcare provider or dietitian to develop a healthy meal plan that is right for you.

 - Ask your healthcare provider how much weight you should gain during your pregnancy.
-He may recommend that you gain between 11 to 20 pounds.
+He or she may recommend that you gain 11 to 20 pounds.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.